Blue Main Bath Designed for Tranquility

-When it came time to remodel her dated, dysfunctional Los Angeles master bathroom, there was only one color she had in mind to ensure the updated space felt both calm and tranquil: blue.
+When it came time to remodel her dated, dysfunctional Los Angeles main bathroom, there was only one color she had in mind to ensure the updated space felt both calm and tranquil: blue.

 In its existing state, the 5' x 8' bathroom was dark, dingy and cramped.
 "The bathroom seemed like an afterthought," says Stacy.
 "Plus, I needed a space to relax in the bath as well as a full shower."
 As it was, the bathroom didn't have enough space to do both.

 After carefully planning the remodel, Stacy decided to steal an extra two feet of width from the adjacent closet, providing enough space to accommodate a soaking tub, a double vanity, new commode and a clever solution for a shower.

 Although the ideas for the remodel inspired Stacy, the costs for plumbing put a damper on the excitement.
 "The plumbing came to more than $3,000," she says.
 "But this was supposed to be a blue, cool retreat and there's no way to have blue or cool without water."

 Choosing the proper color proved more difficult than Stacy had anticipated.
 From the start, she was certain the new bathroom would have an overall cool vibe, from concrete floors and counters to a modern glass shower door and polished chrome fixtures.